mathieuprog/solid-compose/README.md

 ### `default` option

-Indicates the default color scheme to be used if non is found.
+Indicates the default color scheme to be used if none is found.
 Ignored for the mediaQuery strategy.

 If a `default` has not been specified, the default color scheme from the [system or user agent](https://developer.mozilla.org/docs/Web/CSS/@media/prefers-color-scheme) is used.